searchivarius/PermTest/README.md

 PermTest
 ========

-Permutation tests for unadjusted pair-wise significance testing and multiple comparison adjustments
+Permutation algorithms for unadjusted pair-wise significance testing and multiple comparison adjustments

  EvalUtil
-    The binary utility permtest.
-It accepts a matrix of performance scores.
-Each row represent one method.
-Column i represents performance scores for the i-th query.
+    The test program itself: permtest.
+It accepts a matrix of performance scores (ERR, MAP, etc).
+    Each row of the matrix represent one retrieval method (called run in TREC terminology).
+    Column I represents performance scores for the I-th query.

  ConvScripts
     Scripts to convert TREC output file (to the matrix format).
 Each script accepts a registry file, which lists names of the files with outputs of TREC utility.
-One file per retrieval method: or, per run in TREC terminology.
+One file per retrieval method, or, in other words per TREC run.

  For more details see: